ipdb/website/OPERATIONS.md

 	- Manipulated or attempted to manipulate a past transaction.
 - A Caretaker can be removed for any reason with a 3/4 vote of all Caretakers.

-#### Term Limit
-- Initial Caretakers will be provided with a
-- Caretakers are elected for one term with a two year duration.
-- Caretakers are automatically nominated for reelection at the end of their term unless they ask to be excluded.
-- Caretakers can serve a maximum of 4 terms.

 ### Board of Directors

 #### Number of Directors